WolfgangMehner/vim-plugins/lua-support/README.md

    Use the file $HOME/vimfiles/templates/lua.templates to customize or add to your Lua template library.
 It can also be set up via the wizard.

+   This plug-in ships with templates for Lua's C-API.
+If you want to use them, please consult the help file `:help luasupport-usage-capi`.

-   (Read more about the template system in the plug-in documentation)
+   (Read more about the template system in the plug-in documentation.)

-(2.4) Make the plug-in help accessible by typing the following command on the Vim command line:

-      :helptags $HOME\vimfiles\doc\

 (2.5) Consider additional settings in the file '$HOME/_vimrc'.
 The files customization.vimrc and customization.gvimrc are replacements or extensions